top of page

 At Hotel Lake, on May 7, 2022, large numbers of peamouth chub were seen in a mass spawning event in the shallows approaching and in the mouth (origin) of Hotel Creek.
 Video was taken with large numbers of smaller male fish swarming the larger females.
 On that day Hotel Creek was still flowing moderately during the spawning activity and especially so over the clean gravel and sand of the lake and creek-bed.

-Watching this spawning activity raises a question: While it is our understanding that the peamouth chub are permanent residents of Hotel Lake, is it possible that some of the peamouth chub or the eggs that are laid might be swept downstream by the current in Hotel Ceek and towards Mixal Lake?
+Watching this spawning activity raises a question: While it is our understanding that the peamouth chub are permanent residents of Hotel Lake, is it possible that some of the newly hatched peamouth chub or the eggs that are laid might be swept downstream by the current in Hotel Creek and towards Mixal Lake?

 Coastal Cutthroat Trout